 If the temperature goes up just when you are idling at a stop light and the fluid level is OK, check it see if the fan works.
 Sometimes you can just ground the wire going to the fan thermostat switch, or pull the wires at the fan and connect them directly to the battery.
 If the fan works, replace the sending unit.

 Some Water Pumps, mostly on single cylinder dirt bikes, are cast into the side of the crankcase.
 Others are separate units that bolt on like car water pumps.
-Most of the unit water pumps have a "Weep Hole" in the side of the pump.
+Some water pumps have a "Weep Hole", also known as a "Tattle Tale" or "Telltale" hole, in the side of the pump itself or in the pump housing.
 If there is any leakage of coolant from this "Weep Hole" the pump seals and bearings are failing.
 The pump will need to be replaced, and soon!

-Don't get the anti-freeze on painted surfaces.
+Do not get the anti-freeze on painted surfaces.
 It could harm the paint.
 Also remember that anti-freeze is very poisonous.
-Don't leave pans of it sitting around where unauthorized personal could get into it.
+Do not leave pans of it sitting around where unauthorized personal (Like pet dogs) could get into it.

 All this is a big pain in the rear.
 I think it was Jay Leno who said "I don't trust any bike I can't see through".
 I heartily agree.